audioxide/data/data/posts/20210301-articles-apex-legends-list.md

 <youtube-video video-id="-5O9e3IAXgI" desc="Apex Legends: Fuse Music Pack" />

 I expect Barton was very excited upon seeing the details for Fuse, a highly confident Australian who is as enthusiastic about explosives as he is guitars, because clearly a lot of fun was had making this one.
-Guitars have been prominent throughout this list, but they have been used so creatively until now.
+Guitars have been prominent throughout this list, but they have never been used so creatively until now.
 Fans of classic rock will adore Fuse's theme, and I'm sure for many players this will rank even higher - especially those with a keen ear for roaring riffs.
 This is proper hair-metal stuff.
 It skirts dangerously close to being full-on ridiculous, but it's all the better for it.
 I cannot help but chuckle every time that absurd vocoder effect comes in during the introduction.
 This is undoubtedly one of the best themes to date, and a real insight into Fuse's character.
 He's loud, he's crude, and he doesn't really give a fuck.

 -----